tttuuu888/.emacs.d/README.md

 (Try restart a couple of times more, if it's not done at once.)

 Copy `.emacs.d/conf.d/0001_path.el.bak` file to `0001_path.el` and set your path on it.
-Especially if you are on Windows, below programs should be under your path to use all features of my emacs setting.
+Below programs should be under your path to use all features of this emacs setting.
     * git / global / gtags / cscope / cscope-indexer
     * python / lein

 ## Packages ##
     * auto-complete / auto-complete-c-headers
-    * magit / git-commit-mode / git-rebase-mode
+    * magit
     * ggtags / xcscope
     * python-mode / jedi
     * redo+